 Table of ContentsSolar power in Florida Florida solar panel cost Florida solar panel incentives and rebates Why choose Florida solar power?
 Should I buy or lease my solar panels in Florida?
 Important solar installation factors to consider in Florida Florida solar panel companies Solar energy generation in Florida Florida solar power FAQs Solar energy by state

-The self-described Sunshine State is a wonderful place to shop for solar panels.
-Florida is currently ranked 4th in the country for solar energy generation.
-Despite the popularity of solar in Florida, there is still a lot of untapped potential.
-The state hasn’t introduced all the incentive measures available to promote solar energy yet.
-However, residential customers who want to add solar panels to their homes will find a variety of options.
-There are 414 companies that provide Florida solar panel installation.
-Many parts of the state are great candidates for solar panels because of the amount of sun.
+The self-described Sunshine State is unsurprisingly a wonderful place to invest in solar panels.
+Florida is currently ranked 5th in the country for solar energy generation.
+Despite the popularity of solar power in Florida, the state still has a lot of untapped potential.
+Florida hasn’t introduced many of the solar incentives and rebates that have become commonplace in other states.
+However, there are nearly more than 480 solar panel installation companies in Florida offering their services.
+And most Florida homes are great candidates for residential solar panels because of the amount of sun.
 This could allow Florida residents to produce most if not all of their electricity right at home.

 Florida solar panel cost

 The cost of solar panels has come down in recent years.
 Now, there is a greater interest from manufacturers, along with advances in technology and a decreasing price on materials.
 The cost of solar panels is normally expressed in dollars per watt of energy generated.
 An average home solar system costs between $3 – $5 per watt, with a total price tag of between $15,000 – $25,000.
 But this total cost is before factoring in solar incentives like the solar federal tax credit, which will reimburse you 26% of the cost of your solar system.